chocolatey/choco-wiki/CreatePackages.md

 #### Self-Contained?
 If you have a self-contained package, you can remove the automation scripts entirely and just include the executables, they will automatically get shimmed, which puts them on the path.
-Ensure you have the legal right to distribute the application though.
+Ensure you have the [[legal right to distribute|Legal]] the application though.
 You should read up on the Shim Generation section below though to familiarize yourself on what to do with GUI applications and/or ignoring shims (also known as batch redirects).